 Alpine snow sports remain very popular winter pastimes - it is estimated that there are currently almost 300 million skiers and snowboarders in the world today.
 The average number of ski and snowboard visits per year in the USA is 57.5 million with record of 60.5m visits set in 2007/08.
 Just over $7bn is spent annually in the USA on snow sports.

 The last 15 years have seen the emergence of new sports such as snowboarding and skiboarding (snowblading) which have helped to widen the appeal of snow sports - especially amongst a younger generation.
 At the same time, more established sports like telemark skiing have also become increasingly popular as improvements in equipment design allow for faster speeds and increased technical manoeuvres.

 Alpine skiing itself underwent a huge renaissance with the introduction of carving skis in the mid 1990's and design improvements continue every year.
 Skiers can choose from a huge range of different ski designs all basically based on the carving system.
 New developments continue apace in all sports - advancements in soft ski boots, integrated and mechatronic binding systems, electronic filaments in skis, ski rails - to name a few.
 All in all, there are more opportunities to enjoy yourself both on and off piste now than ever before.
 I hope the information contained within this website will help you to have fun and also stay safe on snow.
 Unfortunately, as with every other outdoor sport, snow sports are associated with a risk of injury.
 But that risk is much lower than most people believe - less than 0.5% in fact to give you a ballpark figure.
-This website is written by an active ski patrol doctor who is a family doctor in a ski area with many years experience of not only treating these injuries both acutely on the slopes as they happen and but also in a nearby medical clinic.
+This website is written by a family doctor who has many years experience of not only treating these injuries both acutely on the slopes as a ski patrol doctor they but also more conclusively in a nearby medical clinic.
 He has also been involved in many research studies into their occurrence and prevention and is the current President of the International Society for Skiing Safety.